neelsmith/greeklang/fst/notes/design.md

 - URNs for lexical entities drawn from external lex.ent. source
 - generate URNs for stems, with one collection per "lexicon".
 Since each lexicon has a lex.ent.
 URN, we have mapped stems to lexical entities.
 - generate URNs for inflectional patterns:  at what level is collection and object?
 Might be sensible to include URN per transducer and output that along with stem class.
 Or is stem class enough?
+- do we need URNs for each fundamental analysis pattern (without tags)? e.g., each PNTMV combo for conjugated verbs?
 - could we put smyth references on transducers as optional tags?